Why fulvic acid is fundamental to health

 Author’s photo

 I live in the country, where garbage is reduced, reused or burned.
 If I’ve been inefficient with the first two R’s, my burning will be, to a certain extent, useless.
 There’s too much in my pile that won’t burn.
-It’s obvious to the neighbors that I didn’t grow up here.
+It’s obvious to the neighbors that I didn’t grow up here because I still have so much to learn.
 My burn bin is full of charred cans and bottles.
 They will have to be taken away because they are not fuel for fire.
 Interestingly, the litter from my daughter’s rodent cage should be pure flammability: just dirty wood shavings and shredded cotton.
 But it is damp, and packed tightly into a bag for disposal.
 It remains after burning because the fire can’t stay lit long enough to actually use it.
 There’s too much junk.

 Likewise, much of what is sold as food in our stores is either not actual food, or is difficult to use because of how it’s been treated.
 Many so-called foods have been devised in a laboratory or processed into oblivion, and there is no energy present to convert.
-In order for food to be truly considered food, it must be viable.
-That is, there must be some life within it.
-Life can be destroyed, or it can be multiplied, but life is never stagnant.
-It will not wait on a shelf until needed.
+In order for food to be truly considered food, it must have some life within it.
+Truly life-giving foods are never stagnant.
+They will not wait on a shelf until needed.

 What’s the bottom line?

 -Sleep well.
 The fastest way to create havoc in the digestive process is messing with the sleep cycle.
+But the reverse is also true: poor digestion often disturbs sleep.
 Sleep is when your body does repair work and takes trash to the curb.
 Just like in the kitchen, when your body runs short on time, trash is pushed aside until there are more resources to deal with it.
 Give your body time to do maintenance and take out the trash.
 Stop eating 3 hours before bedtime and don’t rush for breakfast in the morning so your body has uninterrupted time to do its work.
-Aim for 12 – 16 hours between dinner and breakfast.
-As your body gets used to burning more than it took in, it will become easier to go longer.
+Aim for 12 – 16 hours between dinner and breakfast so that your body can rest and restore its systems.
 If you do shift work, take time to nurture yourself on your days off.

 -Fats are necessary to burn fat.
 Don’t buy into the line that all fat is bad.
 Margarine is cheap for a reason.
 Real foods contain real life, and they will break down and expire.
 If it won’t go bad, know that it will become part of that unburned pile of garbage over your hips.
 If you don’t like fish oil or butter, don’t eat it.
 But opt for coconut oil over shortening, and olive oil over generic vegetable oils.
 Vegetable and corn oils are added to cattle feeds to fatten them.
 Don’t think they won’t do the same to you.